-While the Board of Commissioners makes decisions, laws and policies, the town manager is responsible for implementation.
-As the chief operating officer of town government, the town manager coordinates the operations of all town departments and is responsible for preparing a proposed operating budget and presenting it to the board.
+The town manager is responsible for implementing the decisions, laws and policies made by the Board of Commissioners.
+As the chief operating officer of town government, the town manager coordinates the operations of all town departments and is responsible for preparing a proposed operating budget for the board.
 The annual budget, as adopted by the board, provides funding, staffing and general guidance to the town departments for the fiscal year.

-The town offers a seven-week course aimed at helping community members increase their knowledge of town government, as well as their interest and ability in influencing and participating in town decisions.
-For more information, see the Citizens Academy page.
+The town offers a multi-week course aimed at helping community members increase their knowledge of town government, as well as their interest and ability in influencing and participating in town decisions.
+For more information, see the Government 101 page.